Regina Travel Guide

 Victoria Park, Regina. © Ccyyrree

-Regina is the capital of the historical Saskatchewan region; a Canadian province bordering the US states of Montana and North Dakota.
-The sunniest capital city in Canada, Regina is known for being the cultural and commercial hub for southern Saskatchewan and the wider region.
+Regina is the capital of the historical Saskatchewan region, the Canadian province bordering the US states of Montana and North Dakota.
+It's known for being the region's cultural and commercial hub.

-While not a celebrated tourist destination in itself, the city is the main transport hub of the region and therefore a common stop for travellers.
-Those spending a day or two in Regina will find a few interesting museums, good shopping opportunities, and some vast neighbourhood parks.
-It is said that there is more open space per person in Regina than in any other Canadian city, which makes it a popular choice for those interested in outdoor activities such as biking, cross-country skiing and long walks.
-The Wascana Lake occupies the centre and makes for an ideal spot for boating activity in the warm summers and skating in the icy winters.
+While not a celebrated tourist destination in itself, the city is the region's main transport hub and a common stop for travellers.
+Visitors spending a day or two in town will find a few interesting museums, good shopping opportunities, and some vast neighbourhood parks.

-Regina is also known for its famed Wascana Centre which remains one of its most popular attractions.
-The centre is home to the Provincial Legislative Building, both campuses of the University of Regina, the Provincial Museum of Natural History, the Regina Conservatory, an art gallery, as well as the Saskatchewan Centre of Arts.
+Regina is also known for its famed Wascana Centre, a park built around Wascana Lake.
+It's home to the Royal Saskatchewan Museum, the Regina Conservatory of Music, an art gallery, as well as the Saskatchewan Centre of Arts.